Nike Tennis Camp at Seattle University

 at Nike Tennis Camps

-The Seattle University Nike Tennis Camp in Washington State is a great tennis day camp for boys and girls, ages 5-18, of all skill levels.
+The Seattle University Nike Tennis Camp in Washington is a great tennis day camp for boys and girls, ages 5-18, of all skill levels.
 Campers have the opportunity to hit tons of balls, improve their technique, and be challenged by their peers.

 Our junior tennis camp in Seattle delivers the perfect mix of technical tennis instruction and drilling from a top notch coaching staff, supervised match play, and fun free time to hang out with friends.